 Agios Nikolaos Travel Guide

-Shaking off its reputation for stale package-tour karaoke evenings and touristy clubs, this resort is rapidly transforming into a charming getaway for couples and families. Ágios Nikólaos (or Áyios Nikólaos), about 43 miles (69km) east of Heraklion on the island of Crete, is now a cosmopolitan resort with high standards of harbour-side café-bars and top quality restaurants.
+Shaking off its reputation for package-tour karaoke evenings and touristy clubs, this resort is rapidly transforming into a charming getaway for couples and families.
+These days, Agios Nikolaos (or Ayios Nikolaos) is a cosmopolitan destination with top-class harbour-side cafe-bars and restaurants.

-Ideal for couples of all ages, Ágios Nikólaos is an excellent base from which to explore the eastern part of the island while on holiday.
-The town itself does not boast any major historical or archaeological sites, but it does have one major curiosity: the deep pool in the environs of the harbour, called Lake Voulismeni, has many tales and legends attached to it, and was once believed to be bottomless.
-The lake is very beautiful and attracts visitors from all over the world with its dramatic red cliffs.
-Look out for the bright plumage of the kingfishers who frequent the lakeside.
+Ideal for couples of all ages, Agios Nikolaos is an excellent base from which to explore the eastern part of Crete.
+The town itself doesn't boast any major historical or archaeological sites, but it does have one major curiosity: the harbour area's deep pool.
+Called Lake Voulismeni, it has many tales and legends attached to it, and was once believed to be bottomless.
+The lake is very beautiful and attracts visitors from all over the world, with its dramatic red cliffs.

-Ágios Nikólaos also has a fine Archaeological Museum, worth visiting while on holiday for its growing collection of Minoan artefacts.
-The museum houses finds from the cemetery of Aghia Photia, dating back to 2300 BC, including more than 1,500 vases.
-Besides all the Minoan finds the museum also has the skull of a young Roman athlete wearing a gold olive-leaf wreath, dated to the 1st century AD.
+Agios Nikolaos also has a fine Archaeological Museum, worth visiting for its growing collection of Minoan artefacts.
+The museum houses finds from the cemetery of Aghia Photia, dating back to 2300 BC.
+Besides the Minoan finds, the museum exhibits the skull of a young Roman athlete wearing a gold olive-leaf wreath, dated to the 1st century AD.
 Many visitors travel to the fortified islet of Spinalonga.
 The ruins once held Europe's last leper colony.

-Good clothing and shoe shops, as well as high-quality jewellery stores are available in Agios Nikolaos and holidaymakers won't be disappointed.
-The street market (Wednesdays from 7am to 12pm) is a good place to rummage with the locals for clothes and bargains.
-The top end of the market is a great place to buy traditional foodstuffs and local thyme, honey, herbs, fruit and vegetables.
-The resort is fashion-forward in many regards and visitors and locals often dress up in designer labels for a night of socialising.
+Good clothing and shoe shops, as well as high-quality jewellery stores are available in Agios Nikolaos.
+The street market is a good place to find clothes, plus traditional foodstuffs, local thyme, honey, herbs, fruit and vegetables.
+The resort is fashion-forward in many ways, with visitors and locals often dressing up in designer labels for a night out.

 The Agios Nikolaos lake area is full of tourist-orientated tavernas that charge more for the location than the quality of the food.
-Aggressive waiters will try to pull you into the restaurants on the lake and a firm 'no' is sometimes required, although it is also true that some of these 'advertisers' can be charming.
-The most fashionable places to dine out are along the harbour and these trendy joints can fill up quite fast in the evening.
-9 Muses, Psaraki and Knossos Taverna are consistently good options for dining out.
-For meze (small dishes of different foods) Xryssofilo (Kitroplatia) is hard to beat.
-For northern European variety try Obelix, a Dutch run restaurant near Ammoudi beach.
+Aggressive waiters try to pull tourists into the restaurants, and a firm 'no' is sometimes required.
+That said, some of these 'advertisers' can be charming.
+The most fashionable places to dine out are along the harbour.

-Ágios Nikólaos used to be famous for its bar culture when thousands of holidaymakers would flock here every year for a good party.
+Agios Nikolaos used to be famous for its bar culture, when thousands of holidaymakers would flock over every year for a good party.
 Today, it still maintains a few 'touristy' bars serving up the traditional mix of 80s disco music, and a couple of British-style pubs and sports bars.
-The more modern and relaxed café-bars on the south side of the harbour tend to attract more customers nowadays and are popular with the locals as well as tourists which makes them feel more authentic
+The more modern and relaxed cafe-bars on the south side of the harbour tend to attract more customers, and are popular with locals as well as tourists, which makes them feel more authentic.

-Restaurants and tavernas down by the harbour tend to be pricey and party animals will be disappointed with the limited nightlife options in Agios Nikolaos.
+Restaurants and tavernas down by the harbour tend to be pricey and party animals may be disappointed with the limited nightlife options in Agios Nikolaos.